TRANSFAC 2.0

 Introduction

-TRANSFAC DISEASES package comprises everything of TRANSFAC BASIC and TRANSFAC PATHWAYS packages plus The Human Proteome Survey Database (HumanPSD) which is a catalog of proteins and their complexes from human cells, plus their orthologs from mouse and rat sources.
+TRANSFAC DISEASES comprises all data of TRANSFAC BASIC and TRANSFAC PATHWAYS plus The Human Proteome Survey Database (HumanPSD) which is a catalog of proteins and their complexes from human cells, plus their orthologs from mouse and rat sources.

 Its main focus is on the association of human proteins with diseases as well as on their potential use as biomarkers.

-TRANSFAC DISEASES package also includes Genome Enhancer – a fully automated pipeline for patient omics data analysis, which identifies prospective drug targets and corresponding treatments by reconstructing the molecular mechanism of the studied pathology.
+TRANSFAC DISEASES allows to apply the full potential of the included gene regulation and disease data and tools.
+Particularly, TRANSFAC DISEASES includes Genome Enhancer – a fully automated pipeline for patient omics data analysis, which identifies prospective drug targets and corresponding treatments by reconstructing the molecular mechanism of the studied pathology.

 Database content